ACTING FOR THE CAMERA

 Before clicking the Start Application button, please have the following ready to upload:

-The Statement of Purpose is simply a short essay in which we'd like you to tell us a little about yourself and your acting goals.
-Your Statement of Purpose should be one full page in length, single or double-spaced.
-Once written, copy and paste the text into the correct field on the application page. - Acting Resume
+The Statement of Purpose is simply a short essay in which we'd like you to tell us a little about yourself, your creative background, and your acting goals.
+Take your time with this.
+Very short responses will not be considered.

 Be sure to sign the Professional Programs Policies on the application page, or your application cannot be considered.